AymanNabih/flycode/README.md

-FruitFlyCode: A new fruit fly brain-based algorithm implementation and comparison  with others codes already available
+FruitFlyCode: A new fruit fly's brain-based algorithm implementation and comparison with other codes already available
 ================================================================================================================

 1. [Hardware](#1-hardware)